 Visitation and custodial issue | no contact order

 If there are minor children involved then visitation and custodial issues may arise, immediately.
-The father or mother who was accused of the criminal offense may desire visitation and parenting time with his or her child.
+The father or mother who was accused of a criminal offense may desire visitation and parenting time with his or her child.
 The alleged victim may or may not want the alleged criminal to visit with the children.
-The defendant needs his personal belongings such as clothes, jacket, personal papers, bills, toiletries, tools, computer, work clothes etc. In some cases the victim obtains a restraining order from the Providence Family Court or the 6th Division District Court.
+The defendant may need his personal belongings such as clothes, jacket, personal papers, bills, toiletries, tools, computer, work clothes etc. In some cases the victim obtains a restraining order from the Providence Family Court or the 6th Division District Court.
 The victim may also demand child support.
-Often the criminal defendant has difficulty affording child support after retaining a RI criminal lawyer.
+Often the criminal defendant has difficulty affording child support after retaining a Rhode Island criminal lawyer.

 Should I get a top Rhode Island Criminal defense lawyer or Divorce lawyer to represent me in a criminal law or divorce case in Rhode Island?

 A Rhode Island attorney is definitely needed for serious matters such as divorce, child custody and criminal causes of actions.
 The old adage that is often bandied around is that a person who is their own lawyer has a fool for a client.
-Rhode Island divorce attorneys and RI criminal defense lawyers are intimately familiar with the court process, RI laws, the judges and magistrates as well as the inner workings of our system of justice.
-If you are facing criminal charges in Rhode Island and Providence plantations you may have a right to a free RI criminal defense attorney from the Public Defender’s office, if you meet income and eligibility guidelines.
+Rhode Island divorce attorneys and RI criminal defense lawyers are intimately familiar with the court process, RI laws, the judges and magistrates.
+Lawyers are familiar with the inner workings of our system of justice.
+If you are facing criminal charges in Rhode Island and Providence plantations, you may have a right to a free RI criminal defense attorney from the Public Defender’s office, if you meet income and eligibility guidelines.

 In some cases, when there are quantifiable damages to the victim, such as damaged or destroyed property then the defendant may be ordered to compensate the victim by paying restitution.
 In some cases, the defendant is ordered to engage in substance abuse or mental health treatment.
 If a defendant is arrested, then a no contact order will enter unless the purported victim drops the nco.
 Unless the matter is dismissed, the victim drops the nco or the accused is found not guilty after a judge or jury trial, the no contact order will continue until the probation or suspended sentence terminates.

-A 2nd conviction for a domestic criminal offense in RI could result to a minimum of ten days at the adult correctional institution!
-A 3rd criminal arrest in Rhode Island for a domestic criminal may be charged as a felony in Providence Superior Court.
+A bail violation could mean 10 -13 days at the ACI.
+A 2nd conviction for a domestic criminal offense in RI could result in a minimum of ten days at the adult correctional institution!
+A 3rd criminal arrest in Rhode Island for a domestic criminal offense, may be charged as a felony in Providence Superior Court.
 NOT all plea agreements constitute a criminal conviction.
-In Rhode Island and Providence Plantations any sentence with a suspended sentence, guilty finding, plea of guilty, fine or period of incarceration constitutes a criminal conviction.
-A nolo contendere plea bargain sentence with a period of probation or a one year filing with court costs does not constitute a conviction in RI!
+In Rhode Island and Providence Plantation, any sentence with a suspended sentence, guilty finding, plea of guilty, fine or period of incarceration constitutes a criminal conviction.
+A nolo-contendere plea bargain sentence with a period of probation or a one year filing with court costs does not constitute a conviction in RI!

 A criminal conviction characterized as a domestic offense will look more menacing then a non-domestic on the accused’s criminal record when seeking employment opportunities.
 A Justice of the 6th division district court will usually be harsher than sentences for non-domestic offense.
 Furthermore, a one year filing in the Ocean State which is a domestic offense is not eligible to be expunged at the end of the year filing.
 There is an additional 2 year waiting period to expunge a domestic filing in RI.
 One year filings in RI